 - Services of the expedition staff

 - Shipboard entertainment

 Trip Cost Does Not Include:Airfare, pre- and post-cruise hotel accommodations, luggage handling, arrival and departure transfers (unless purchasing airfare package), immigration fees, fuel surcharges, laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature such as medical care, massages, spa treatments, hair styling, and manicures.
 Some champagne, premium wine and spirit selections, caviar, cigarettes, and cigars are not included in your fare and may not be available at all times.

 The small size and shallow draft of the 120-guest Silver Discoverer grants close-up access to rugged coasts well beyond the reach of ordinary vessels.
-A fleet of Zodiacs allows exploration from the water or remote landings anywhere nature or curiosity dictate.
-While on board, every creature comfort awaits: an ocean-view suite, in-suite bar, and the head-to-toe pampering of a butler; panoramic lounges and open bar where fellow travelers gather to swap tales about their day’s adventures; and imaginative cuisine.
-Additional amenities include a sun-catching pool deck, an internet café, a fitness center, and a beauty and massage center—particularly inviting after an adventurous day ashore.
-Members of an outstanding Expedition Team, composed of experts in the culture, history, and wildlife of the destinations, present informal talks, guide Zodiac outings, and lead small-group explorations ashore.
+A fleet of Zodiacs allows exploration from the water or remote landings.
+On board, guests are accommodated in ocean-view suites that feature an en suite bar.
+There is also butler service, along with panoramic lounges and an open bar and restaurant where fellow travelers gather to swap tales about their day’s adventures.
+Additional amenities include a pool deck, internet café, fitness center, and beauty and massage center.
+An expedition team of experts in the culture, history, and wildlife of the destinations present informal talks, guide Zodiac outings, and lead small-group explorations ashore.